Gavazzi1/osu-audio-extract/README.md

 All the audio files will be saved to a new directory with the same name as the zip file, but without the zip extension.

-The audio files will have the same name as the song title in the respective .osu file, which sometimes breaks things.
-These have to be handled manually for now, but I patch the code each time to support them.
+The audio files will have the same name as the song title in the respective .osu file, which may occasionally break things depending on the host system.
+At present, forward slashes are removed to make the script compatible with Linux, but other special characters are kept as-is.

 ## M3U File Creation